-When we adopt a divide-and-conquer approach to a MC, we want a decomposed subchain to faithfully represent a part of the full MC; i.e., we require that a stationary distribution is conserved after decomposition: $\pi_k \propto \pi_k^j, \forall k \in A_j, \forall j \in J$.
+When we adopt a divide-and-conquer approach to an MC, we want a decomposed subchain to faithfully represent a part of the full MC; i.e., we require that a stationary distribution is conserved after decomposition: $\pi_k \propto \pi_k^j, \forall k \in A_j, \forall j \in J$.
 This conservation of distribution condition leads to the following theorem with help from Proposition \ref{conservation of distribution}.
 The theorem is essentially the total expectation theorem in MC settings.

-\begin{theorem} (Total expectation theorem for a MC) Under the conservation of distribution condition, an expectation of the full MC can be represented by expectations and steady-state probabilities of subchains, where a reference state $k$ can be any state in the full MC:
+\begin{theorem} Total expectation theorem for an MC: Under the conservation of distribution condition, an expectation of the full MC can be represented by expectations and steady-state probabilities of subchains, where a reference state $k$ can be any state in the full MC: